What Pairs Well With Scotch? Perfect Pairing Ideas

 For a snack platter, mix nuts with dried fruits.
 Raisins, dates, dried cranberries, and figs add deep flavors.
 This mix of crunchy and chewy textures is great for sharing.

 Cheese is also a great choice for whisky pairings.
-Rich cheddar goes well with full-bodied scotches.
-Light blue cheese like Gorgonzola pairs well with subtly smoky scotches.
+Rich cheddar goes well with full-bodied scotches, and light blue cheese, like Gorgonzola, pairs well with subtly smoky scotches.

 For a complete experience, add cured meats like salami, parma ham, and prosciutto.
 These options bring out the best in scotch’s complex tastes.